Halesworth Town F.C.

 Halesworth Town were founded in 1887.
 They have competed in local football competitions for much of their history, joining the Suffolk and Ipswich League in 1966.
 They achieved promotion to a regional level competition for the first time in 2025, entering into the Eastern Counties League.
-They have won the Suffolk FA Junior Cup three times, in 1906, 1924, and 2020.
+They have won the Suffolk FA Junior Cup three times, in 1906, 1924, and 2020.In 2026 won Suffolk Senior Cup beating Wrentham and Muntford 2-0 in the final.

 They play at the Dairy Hill Sports Complex in Halesworth.